-You can edit streams in the following ways:
+You can edit a streamsin the following ways:

 - Publicly: Any changes you save immediately propagate to everyone using the stream.
-Testing is basic and traceability minimal. - Privately, by checking out the stream: Any changes you make are saved in a changelist.
-They only become public when you check in the changes.
-Private editing allows for testing before checking in changes and traceability of changes in changelists.
+Testing is basic and traceability is minimal. - Privately, by checking out the stream: Any changes you make are saved in a changelist.
+The changes only become public when you check in the changes.
+Private editing of a stream allows for:

+- · testing changes to a stream before checking in those changes - · traceability of changes to a stream in changelists